askcodebase/codeindex/README.md

 # CodeIndex

 CodeIndex is a local-first high performance codebase index engine designed for AI.
 It helps your LLM understand the structure and semantics of a codebase and grab code context when needed.
-CodexIndex is built on top of [qdrant](https://github.com/qdrant/qdrant), a high performance vector database written in Rust.
+CodexIndex is built on top of [qdrant](https://github.com/qdrant/qdrant), an open source vector database written in rust.

 ## Features